FFmpeg: CPUs

 FFmpeg encompasses software implementations of video and audio compressing and decompressing algorithms.
-These can be compiled and run on diverse instruction sets.

-Many widespread instruction sets are supported by FFmpeg, including x86 (IA-32 and x86-64), PPC (PowerPC), ARM, DEC Alpha, SPARC, and MIPS.
+These can be compiled and run on many different instruction sets, including x86 (IA-32 and x86-64), PPC (PowerPC), ARM, DEC Alpha, SPARC, and MIPS.

 Special purpose hardware

 There are a variety of application-specific integrated circuits (ASICs) for audio/video compression and decompression.
 These ASICs can partially or completely offload the computation from the host CPU.
 Instead of a complete implementation of an algorithm, only the API is required to use such an ASIC.

-Use with the FFmpeg utility

-Internal hardware acceleration decoding is enabled through the -hwaccel option.
-It starts decoding normally, but if a decodable stream is detected in hardware, then the decoder designates all significant processing to that hardware, thus accelerating the decoding process.
-Whereas if no decodable streams are detected (as happens on an unsupported codec or profile), hardware acceleration will be skipped and it will still be decoded in software. -hwaccel_device option is applied when the hardware requires a particular device to function especially when there are several graphic cards available.
+The following APIs are also supported: DirectX Video Acceleration (DXVA2, Windows), Direct3D 11 (D3D11VA, Windows), Media Foundation (Windows), Vulkan (VKVA), VideoToolbox (iOS, iPadOS, macOS), RockChip MPP, OpenCL, OpenMAX, MMAL (Raspberry Pi), MediaCodec (Android OS), V4L2 (Linux).
+Depending on the environment, these APIs may lead to specific ASICs, to GPGPU routines, or to SIMD CPU code.

 Supported codecs and formats

 Image formats

 FFmpeg supports many common and some uncommon image formats.